This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Chartreuse Swizzle is a modern cocktail that was created by Marco Dionysos at Smuggler’s Cove in San Francisco, California and was first published in The Essential Cocktail Book: A Complete Guide to Modern Drinks by the editors of PUNCH.
-It uses the classic swizzle template but calls for Green Chartreuse, a one-of-a-kind herbal French liqueur, as the base and pairs it with fruity pineapple, citrus, and velvet falernum for a tropical twist.
+The Chartreuse Swizzle is a modern cocktail that was created in 2002 by Marco Dionysos at Smuggler’s Cove in San Francisco, California.
+It uses the classic Swizzle template that calls for a spirit and fruit juice built in a glass filled with crushed ice using a swizzle stick, but this version uses Green Chartreuse as the base and pairs it with fruity pineapple, citrus, and velvet falernum for a tropical yet herbal twist.

 Cocktail Ingredients